wmamills/xen-rt-exp/README.md

 will not be required.

 Note:

 Additional packages are required to run the TRS target but that target is not needed for this demo.
+The required packages are all available in ubuntu 22.04 but not Ubuntu 20.04.

+Note also that TRS takes a very long time to boot the first time.
+It encrypts the rootfs to the specific simulated TPM on first boot.
+It then reboots.

 The additional packages are:
 ```
-sudo apt install -y --no-install-recommends qemu-system-arm \
+sudo apt install --no-install-recommends qemu-system-arm \
     qemu-efi-aarch64 swtpm-tools ipxe-qemu
 ```